 Cycling jerseys can help keep you comfortable on the bike, prevent sunburn and give you a place to comfortably store the things you need to carry.
 But what's wrong with just riding in a cotton t-shirt anyway?

 Wearing a cycling jersey isn't just about the right look.
 A cycling jersey can help keep you warmer in cold weather and cooler in warm weather and generally more comfortable.
-Because they're shaped to fit right when you're riding, jerseys help exclude drafts and keep the sun off.
+Because they're shaped to fit right when you're riding, cycling jerseys help exclude drafts and keep the sun off.

 Cut and shape